friedrich-de/AnimecardsWebsite/docs/learningjapanese.md

 Recommendations:

+1. [Kaishi 1.5K.](https://ankiweb.net/shared/info/1196762551) A modern and actively maintained small core deck.
+   It's a definite improvement over the old Core2k/6k/10k decks and has some customizability.
+See on [GitHub](https://github.com/donkuri/Kaishi).
-1. [Improved Core 2.3K.](https://anacreondjt.gitlab.io/docs/coredeck/ "Core2.3k") This is a modified version for the popular Core6k deck with quite a number of improvements.
+2. [Improved Core 2.3K.](https://anacreondjt.gitlab.io/docs/coredeck/ "Core2.3k") This is a modified version for the popular Core6k deck with a numer of improvements, but a bit outdated now and not actively maintained.
+For beginners starting from scratch I recommend the Kaishi deck.
-2. Open to suggestions for more, although most decks I have seen have a big issue in one way or another which prevents me from recommending them.

 <figure>
     <video controls preload="metadata">